 10.2.
 Structural components of lipids

-All lipid groups have two essential structural components - higher carboxylic acids and alcohols.
+All groups of lipids have two obligatory structural components - higher carboxylic acids and alcohols.

-Higher fatty acids (HFA).
-Many higher carboxylic acids were first isolated from fats, hence the name fatty.
+Higher fatty acids (HFAs).
+Many higher carboxylic acids were first isolated from fats, which is why they are called fatty.
 Biologically important fatty acids can be saturated(Table 10.1) and unsaturated(Table 10.2).
-Their common structural features are:
+Their general structural features:

 The IUPAC rules for DRCs allow the use of their trivial names (see Tables 10.1 and 10.2).

-Currently, its own nomenclature of unsaturated HFAs is also used.
-In it, the terminal carbon atom, regardless of the chain length, is denoted by the last letter of the Greek alphabet ω (omega).
-The position of the double bonds is counted not as usual from the carboxyl group, but from the methyl group.
-So, linolenic acid is designated as 18: 3 ω-3 (omega-3).
+Currently, our own nomenclature of unsaturated liquid liquids is also used.
+In it, the terminal carbon atom, regardless of the length of the chain, is designated by the last letter Greek alphabetω (omega).
+The position of double bonds is counted not, as usual, from the carboxyl group, but from the methyl group.
+Thus, linolenic acid is designated as 18:3 ω-3 (omega-3).

-Linoleic acid itself and unsaturated acids with a different number of carbon atoms, but with the arrangement of double bonds also at the third carbon atom, counting from the methyl group, constitute the omega-3 HFA family.
+Linoleic acid itself and unsaturated acids with a different number of carbon atoms, but with the arrangement of double bonds also at the third carbon atom, counting from the methyl group, constitute the omega-3 family of liquid fatty acids.
 Other types of acids form similar families of linoleic (omega-6) and oleic (omega-9) acids.
-For normal human life, the correct balance of lipids of three types of acids is of great importance: omega-3 (flaxseed oil, fish oil), omega-6 (sunflower, corn oil) and omega-9 (olive oil) in the diet.
+For normal human life, the correct balance of lipids of three types of acids is of great importance: omega-3 (linseed oil, fish oil), omega-6 (sunflower, corn oils) and omega-9 (olive oil) in the diet.

-Of the saturated acids in the lipids of the human body, the most important are palmitic C 16 and stearic C 18 (see Table 10.1), and of the unsaturated ones, oleic C18: 1, linoleic C18: 2, linolenic and arachidonic C 20: 4 (see table 10.2).
+From saturated acids in lipids human body the most important are palmitic C16 and stearic C18 (see Table 10.1), and of the unsaturated ones - oleic C18:1, linoleic C18:2, linolenic and arachidonic C 20:4 (see Table 10.2).

-It should be emphasized the role of polyunsaturated linoleic and linolenic acids as compounds, irreplaceable for humans ("vitamin F").
-They are not synthesized in the body and must be supplied with food in an amount of about 5 g per day.
+It should be emphasized the role of polyunsaturated linoleic and linolenic acids as compounds irreplaceable for humans (“vitamin F”).
+They are not synthesized in the body and should be supplied with food in an amount of about 5 g per day.
 In nature, these acids are found mainly in vegetable oils.
-They promote
+They contribute

 Table 10 .2.
-Essential lipid unsaturated fatty acids
+Essential unsaturated fatty acid lipids

-normalization of the lipid profile of blood plasma.
-Linetol, which is a mixture of ethyl esters of higher fatty unsaturated acids, is used as a hypolipidemic herbal medicine.
+normalization lipid profile blood plasma.
+Linetol, a mixture ethyl ethers higher fatty unsaturated acids, used as a hypolipidemic herbal medicine.
 Alcohols.
 Lipids may include:

 Higher monohydric alcohols;